vickneee/myDiamonds/README.md

 This is a small project about My Web Development resources. 📃

-If you would like to modify that list, make a fork, and feel free to make your version. 📝
+If you would like to modify that list, feel free to make a fork and create your own version for yourself. 📝

 If you like that small project, give it a ⭐.